Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Ecclesiastical Heritage Index

 The Ecclesiastical Heritage Index (EHI) is the first of its kind and is exclusive to Ecclesiastical customers.
-It tracks the cost of materials and labour associated specifically with buildings of a traditional construction reducing the risk of underinsurance.
+It tracks the cost of materials and labour associated with buildings of traditional construction to reduce the risk of underinsurance.

 Building works